 - 1. What keywords are defined in the introduction of this essay?
 Why? - 2.
 Find the thesis statement for this essay.
 Underline the topic and circle the topic focus. - 3.
 Underline the topic sentence for each body paragraph.
 What are the controlling ideas for each topic sentence? - 4.
-Find the first supporting sentence in each body paragraph.
-What type of supporting information is used (refer to p.
-13)? - 5.
+Find one supporting sentence with a citation in each body paragraph. - 5.
 Go back to the beginning of this chapter and reread the description of features to include in a conclusion.
 Where are these features written in the model essay conclusion?